Scalable framework for quantum transport across large physical networks

 where $\rho_S^\beta$ is the free Gibbs state of the system $\rho^\beta_S = e^{-\beta \Tilde{H}_0}/\tr{e^{-\beta \Tilde{H}_0}}$.
-This has an intuitive interpretation as being the delocalisation caused by the system Hamiltonian of the $n$-th site, divided by the probability of being in the $n$-th site at the thermalised state $\tilde{\rho}_S^\beta$.
+This compact form of the variational parameter substantially reduces the numerical complexity of the optimisation procedure by eliminating the need for computationally expensive numerical differentiation.
+This form has an intuitive interpretation as being the delocalisation caused by the system Hamiltonian of the $n$-th site, divided by the probability of being in the $n$-th site at the thermalised state $\tilde{\rho}_S^\beta$.
 For large amounts of delocalisation (large $V_{nm}$), $\alpha_n$ will be large, resulting in a mostly unperturbed frame, where we anticipate weak coupling to be appropriate.
-Conversely, for largely localised states, where $V_{nm}$ is small, $\alpha_n$ will be small too, leading to a mostly displaced and polaron-like frame, as expected. $\alpha_n$ must then be calculated via the set of self-consistent equations generated by Eqns.~\ref{eqn:Bn}, \ref{eq:rpars} and \ref{eqn:alpha}, and once calculated, can be used to generate the time-convolutionless second-order perturbative master equation shown in Appendix~\ref{sec:master}.
+Conversely, for largely localised states, where $V_{nm}$ is small, $\alpha_n$ will be small too, leading to a mostly displaced and polaron-like frame, as expected. $\alpha_n$ must then be calculated via the set of self-consistent equations generated by Eqns.~\ref{eqn:Bn}, \ref{eq:rpars} and \ref{eqn:alpha}, and once calculated, can be used to generate the time-convolutionless second-order perturbative variational polaron master equation shown in Appendix~\ref{sec:master}.

 This approach generates a master equation that is capable of interpolating between coupling strength regimes~\cite{McCutcheon2011_General,pollock2013multi}.
 However, determining the variational parameters becomes more challenging as the network gets larger.
 This is due to repeated calculation of the total system free energy, requiring many large matrix exponentials to be performed and the optimisation to be undertaken for each site in the network.
 Often, this can be computationally more expensive than calculating the resulting dynamics, even for small systems.
-In the following section, we outline an efficient convergent approach for calculating the variational parameters.
+In the following section, we outline another advance through an efficient convergent approach for calculating the variational parameters.